FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 provisioned, it can use those provisioned credentials to obtain full network access.

+The pre-defined credentials use a generic identity format.
-The identifiers used here are generically referred to as "EAP Provisioning Identifiers" (EPI).
+Identifiers in this space are generically referred to as "EAP Provisioning Identifiers" (EPI).
 The choice of "Provisioning Identifiers for EAP" (PIE) was considered and rejected.

+Since the identity is predefined, there is little benefit to defining pre-defined passwords.
+Where supported by the underlying EAP method, this specification provides for password-less access.
+Where passwords are required, the password is defined to be the same as the identity.

 # Terminology